 - Have completed their freshman, sophomore or junior year by June 2016, preferably with at least 2 semesters of college-level physics.

 - Have an average of 3.0 (on a 4.0 point scale) in all undergraduate courses.

 A stipend of $5,000 for a 10-week summer appointment will be paid to each student.
 Single accommodation housing and meals will be provided as well as an allowance for round-trip travel.
 Detailed information will be sent to the participants in April.

 Apply online and make sure that all forms are submitted.

 Request forms for a school transcript are available for download.
 These forms should be given to your registrar.
-The transcript must include grades for the Fall 2012 semester.
-Since application screening will begin promptly, applications and transcripts should be recieved by March 1, 2013.
+The transcript must include grades for the Fall 2015 semester.
+Since application screening will begin promptly, applications and transcripts should be received by March 1, 2016.
 However, we will continue to accept applications until all positions are filled, which typically occurs in mid-March.